Modern Gentlemen

 In comparison, only 13% of employers offered onsite stress management to their employees, leaving room for improvement, as stress is often a trigger for smoking.

-21. 68% of those who smoked more than one pack a day wanted to quit.
+21. 68% of those who smoke more than one pack a day want to quit.

 (Statista)